nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 ### Stream WorkManager

-This implementation is not activated by default.
+This implementation is activated by default if [Kafka]({{page page='kafka'}}) is enabled.

-Instead of queueing work into memory or into Redis (which is also in memory), work can be queued into a Log without worries about the memory limits.
+Instead of queueing work into memory, works can be queued into a Log without worries about the memory limits.

 Kafka is required to enable distributed work in a cluster mode.